home-assistant/home-assistant.io/source/_lovelace/vertical-stack.markdown

 footer: true
 ---

-Vertical stack allows you to group multiple cards to use the same column.
+Vertical stack allows you to group multiple cards so they always sit in the same column.

 {% configuration %}
 type: